AionSystem/SOVEREIGN-TRACE-PROTOCOL/PRINCIPLES.md

 Copyright in the Sovereign Trace Protocol and all works contained in this repository vests exclusively in Sheldon K. Salmon as the human author.
+AI‑generated code (e.g., from Claude) was reviewed, selected, and integrated by the human author, who made the creative decisions necessary for copyright protection under the US Copyright Office’s 2023 guidance (Copyrightability of Works Created Using Artificial Intelligence).

 This copyright is established and protected under the following frameworks simultaneously:

 **International**
 - Berne Convention for the Protection of Literary and Artistic Works